jasonm23/onlisp-markdown/onlisp.md

   (quote (list (quote able))))
 ```

-Usually, there is no harm in acting as if macroexpansions could contain read-
+Usually, there is no harm in acting as if macroexpansions could contain read-macros,
-macros, because the deﬁnition of a read-macro will not (or should not) change
+because the deﬁnition of a read-macro will not (or should not) change
 between read-time and compile-time.

 # 18 Destructuring